structurizr/dsl/docs/language-reference.md

 }
 ```

-A view key will be generated for you if not specified; __you will likely lose manual layout information when using automatically generated view keys__.
+A view key will be generated for you if not specified; __automatically generated view keys are not guaranteed to be stable over time, and you will likely lose manual layout information when them__.

 Permitted children: